Multimodal-CommonSense-and-Tasks/Knowledge-Base-and-NLP/README.md

 # Knowledge-Base-and-NLP

-### This repository organizes researches related to AI Technology Development for Commonsense Extraction, Reasoning, and Inference from Heterogeneous Data, especially Knowledge-Base-and-NLP task.
-This repository summarizes following researches.
+#### This repository organizes researches related to AI Technology Development for Commonsense Extraction, Reasoning, and Inference from Heterogeneous Data, especially Knowledge-Base-and-NLP task.
+#### This repository summarizes following researches.

 ## Research list
 * CoTEVer: Chain of Thought Prompting Annotation Toolkit for Explanation Verification (EACL 2023) - Seungone Kim, Se June Joo, Yul Jang, Hyungjoo Chae, and Jinyoung Yeo.

-  * To improve the correctness of the explanations, fine-tuning language models with explanation data is needed.
-However, there exists only a few datasets that can be used for such approaches, and no data collection tool for building them.
-Thus, we introduce CoTEVer, a tool-kit for annotating the factual correctness of generated explanations and collecting revision data of wrong explanations.
+  * The proposed Chain of Thought Prompting Annotation Toolkit for Explanation Verification (CoTEVer), is a tool-kit for annotating the factual correctness of generated explanations and collecting revision data of wrong explanations.

 * Mind the Gap!
 Injecting Commonsense Knowledge for Abstractive Dialogue Summarization (COLING 2022) - Seungone Kim, Se June Joo, Hyungjoo Chae, Chaehyeong Kim, Seung-won Hwang, and Jinyoung Yeo.